x-s0/UpKeep/README.md

 Features
 --------
-- Vertical buttons on the left side for running troubleshooting scripts.
 - Real-time command output display.
 - Diagnostic report generation saved to a 'reports' folder.
 - Option to view the latest report in Notepad.